Bio312/Lecture4/README.md

 Now count the number of directories.

-Answer this question with an integer.
+Answer this question with an integer on Blackboard.

 Turn on your instances web server: